Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Vanlife-Friendly Spots

-There are numerous pullouts along Highway 75 and along the salmon river.
+There are numerous pullouts along Highway 75 and along the Salmon River.
 Many are legal for overnighting and offer dark skies, mountain views and pit toilets.

 FAQ: Alice-Toxaway Loop Backpacking Guide